-The most commonly held theory is that it’s caused by a lack of the brain chemical serotonin.
+The most commonly held theory is that it’s caused by a lack of certain brain chemicals, usually serotonin or dopamine.

-But one of the more intriguing alternative theories is that depression is the result of chronic brain inflammation rather than a neurotransmitter imbalance.
-(10)
+But one of the more intriguing alternative theories is that depression is the result of chronic brain inflammation, rather than a neurotransmitter imbalance.

-A single dose of amycenone in mice showed a marked reduction in pro-inflammatory proteins.
+A single dose of amycenone in mice led to a noticeable reduction in pro-inflammatory proteins.

-Human studies confirm that taking lion’s mane for four weeks reduced symptoms of depression and anxiety.
-(14)
+Researchers found that taking lion’s mane for four weeks reduced symptoms of depression and anxiety in study participants.

-Another study found that Amyloban 3399 improved general well-being and sleep quality in college students.
-(17)
+Another study found that it improves general well-being and sleep quality.

 Mild cognitive impairment (MCI) is an intermediate stage between normal age-related cognitive decline and dementia.

-In one clinical study, seniors diagnosed with MCI were given 3 grams of dried lion’s mane mushroom powder for 16 weeks.
-(19)
+In one clinical study, seniors diagnosed with MCI were given 3 grams of dried lion’s mane mushroom powder daily for 16 weeks.

-Beta amyloid plaques in the brain are an important biomarker of Alzheimer’s disease and there’s evidence that lion’s mane can break them up.
+The presence of beta amyloid plaques in the brain is an important biomarker of Alzheimer’s disease and there’s evidence that lion’s mane can break them up.